Why Is My WordPress Down? Troubleshoot and Fix It Fast

 Best Practices to Prevent WordPress Downtime

-Illustration of a confused person on a computer screen with the word
+Illustration of a confused person on a computer screen with the word "OOPS" and symbols like question marks and disconnected plugs, indicating an error or problem, akin to when WordPress is down.

 You know what they say – an ounce of prevention is worth a pound of cure.
 By following some WordPress best practices, you can greatly reduce the risk of downtime in the first place.